Best IRA Firms Pricing

 Acorns IRA Types

-Acorns also offers a rollover service that can move old retirement plans from previous employers into an IRA.
-This service is free.
+Acorns also has a rollover service that can move old workplace retirement money into an IRA at the firm.
+This service is offered free of charge.

 Opening an Acorns IRA

-Whether you plan to do a rollover or just make cash contributions, the first step is to open a new IRA with Acorns.
-This is easy on the Acorns website.
-Look for the green ‘Get Started’ button.
-Enter the requested information and you can move forward.
-Be sure to pick the IRA type you want (Roth, SEP, or Traditional).
-You can also open an IRA on the mobile app.
+Whether you plan to complete a rollover or simply make cash contributions, the first move is to open a new IRA with Acorns.
+The process is straightforward on the Acorns website.
+Just click the green ‘Get Started’ button and enter the requested information.
+Be sure to select the IRA type you want: Roth, SEP, or Traditional.
+You can also open the account on the mobile app.

-If you already have an Acorns account, you can log into the website or app and apply for an IRA.
-Go to the dashboard and look for the purple button to set up Acorns Later.
-You will need to provide additional details so the software can choose the right IRA setup for your situation.
+If you already have an Acorns account, you can sign in on the website or app and add an IRA from your dashboard.
+Look for the option to set up Acorns Later.
+You’ll be asked for some additional information so the software can help match you with the appropriate IRA for your situation.

 Investment Choices

-After the IRA is open and funded, Acorns’ algorithm will start buying exchange-traded funds.
-No other securities are available besides this small ETF list.
-And it is small, because the program uses only around 20 funds.
+After the IRA is opened and funded, Acorns’ algorithm begins investing in exchange-traded funds.
+There are no individual stocks, options, or other self-directed securities here—just a limited ETF lineup.
+And we do mean “limited,” as the program relies on only around 20 funds.
 Examples include:

 - iShares Medium Company Stocks (IJH)